We are delighted that you are considering sending your child to St Gabriel’s Church of England Primary School.

 How do I apply?

 St Gabriels Church of England Primary School is part of the co-ordinated admissions process run by your local authority.
-In September 2018 they will contact you and you will need to make up to six preferences, in order, and return these preferences to the local authority by 12 January 2019.
+In September they will contact you and you will need to make up to six preferences, in order, and return these preferences to the local authority by January.
 DO NOT MISS THIS DEADLINE.
 Westminster City Council Application Form

 If you would like to apply for a faith/foundation place at St. Gabriel’s Church of England Primary School, you MUST ALSO fill in our Supplementary Information Form and get this signed by your vicar, pastor, rector, priest etc.